bmbshlly/mern-hangout/README.md

 # Introduction

-Hangout is a web application backed by Django where every user can create, update and delete post on the feed(with timestamp).
-New users can set profile picture(also update later).
-Users can reset password via registered e-mail.
-Application uses PostgreSQL(relation database) to store user information and their blogs.
-AWS is used to store static files(profile picture).
-Heroku is used for deloyment.
+Hangout is a realtime chat application built on MERN stack.
+User can login using Google and send/receive message(with timestamp) in realtime in chat rooms.
+MongoDB(NoSQL) used for cloud storage of conversations.
+Pusher for realtime update.

 [<img src="https://github.com/bmbshlly/django-blogpost/blob/main/giphy.gif" width="480" height="270">](https://django-blogpost.herokuapp.com)